tomatoweb/Test-Eloquent-Relationships/README.md

 Copy and rename .env.example to .env

-Generate the APP_KEY for this .env file :   php artisan key:generate
+Generate the APP_KEY in this .env file :   php artisan key:generate

-Create a new DB 'project' in your database manager (xamp, etc...)
+Create a new DB and name it 'project' in your database manager (xamp, etc...)

 Run the migrations using `php artisan migrate`.